 Ohio State’s Department of Anthropology is tied for 5th rank in the nation of the 113 institutions granting a Ph.D. in Anthropology, and 3rd of the 182 institutions granting at least a baccalaureate degree in Anthropology.

-There are 20 full-time faculty in Anthropology.
-Seventeen are on the main campus (Jeffrey Cohen, Douglas Crews, Julie Field, Kristen Gremillion, Deanna Grimstead, Debbie Guatelli-Steinberg, Mark Hubbe, Nicholas Kawa, Clark Larsen, Joy McCorriston, W. Scott McGraw, Jeffrey McKee, Mark Moritz, Barbara Piperata, Sam Stout, Jennifer Syvertsen, and Richard Yerkes) and three are on Ohio State University regional campuses, including OSU Mansfield (Dawn Kitchen), OSU Newark (Robert Cook), and OSU Marion (Anna Willow).
-In addition, there are two service lecturers, who teach in a range of areas (Lexine Trask, Jules Angel).
+There are 18 full-time faculty in Anthropology.
+Fifteen are on the main campus (Jeffrey Cohen, Douglas Crews, Sean Downey, Julie Field, Kristen Gremillion, Debbie Guatelli-Steinberg, Mark Hubbe, Nicholas Kawa, Clark Larsen, Joy McCorriston, W. Scott McGraw, Jeffrey McKee, Mark Moritz, Barbara Piperata, and Richard Yerkes) and three are on Ohio State University regional campuses, Dawn Kitchen (OSU Mansfield), Robert Cook (OSU Newark), and Anna Willow (OSU Marion).
+In addition, there are two service lecturers, Lexine Trask and Jules Angel, who teach in a range of areas.

 Much of the research productivity in the Department of Anthropology derives from sustained, long-term research programs directed by individual faculty who collaborate with other faculty, both from Ohio State University and other institutions, nationally and internationally.
 The geographic reach of these research programs is global, including various localities on the continents of North America, South America, Europe, Africa, Asia, and the islands of the Pacific Ocean.